dcjones/Judo.jl/doc/introduction.md

 and converts them into html, but differs from general purpose markdown tools in a few ways.

-  1. Code blocks can be executed and their results inlined in the document, including plots and graphics.
+  1. Code blocks can be executed and their results, including graphics, inlined in the document.
   2. Metadata can be attached to a document in the form of YAML front-matter (similar to Jekyll).
   3. Multiple documents can be compiled and cross-linked.